-At Anapol Weiss, we offer our full commitment to your needs and a history of success in personal injury law.
-Each of our motorcycle accident attorneys understands the laws that affect motorcyclists and accident victims in the state of Pennsylvania.
+At Anapol Weiss, our Philadelphia motorcycle accident lawyers offer our full commitment to your needs and a history of success in personal injury law.
+Each of our motorcycle accident attorneys understands the laws that affect motorcyclists and accident victims in Philadelphia.
 We serve our clients as compassionate legal advocates.

 Understanding Motorcycle Accidents

 Many people wrongfully assume that motorcycle riders are risk takers and possible speed demons.
 In reality, many motorcycle riders are very safety-conscious.
 Accidents often happen because passenger vehicles don’t expect and don’t see narrow profiled vehicles as they navigate traffic.

 Motorcycle accidents commonly happen when:

 - Passenger vehicle drivers fail to see or drive cautiously around motorcyclists

 - Roadway hazards, including loose gravel and standing water prevent motorcyclists from maintaining balance and control

 - Motorcycle parts malfunction during operation

 - Motorcyclists engage in careless or reckless behaviors